 If you have a winning idea for a restaurant, what should you do?
 When you have worked out the details after many late nights, you run them to your friends.

-After discussing them plenty of times to anyone who would listen to you, it’s time to let this idea out.
+After discussing them plenty of times with anyone who would listen to you, it’s time to let this idea out.
 It’s time to look for outside investors and other stakeholders to get on board with your restaurant idea.
 And to do that you need to have a good business plan for your restaurant.

 Sound daunting right?
 It is a significant step but definitely doable.
 In fact, you can do it with appropriate advice and research; you will soon be writing a plan for your restaurant business in no time.

-A thorough business plan is a groundwork for a successful restaurant.
+A thorough business plan is the groundwork for a successful restaurant.
 You need it before you can start anything that has to do with the restaurant.
 It will also serve as your guide to turn your restaurant idea from being a concept into a reality.

 When you start seeking financial and professional support for your restaurant business, you need your business plan as your reference for your concept, marketing strategy, and explain the potential profit.
 You also need the business plan for the people who will help you in your business – the investors, consultants, partners, lenders, and your team members.

-Here is a step-by-step guide in writing an effective business plan and with an explanation of each function.
+Here is a step-by-step guide in writing an effective business plan and an explanation of each function.